nortikin/sverchok/docs/contribute.rst

 1. Make a scripted node to test the idea.

-2. Show your node to us in an issue or silently create branch or fork of master in github.
-If it is huge complex job we can make you collaborator.
+2. Show your node to us in an issue or create branch or fork of master in github.
+If it is a huge complex job we can make you collaborator.

-3. Copy an existing node that is similar.
+3. Copy an existing node that is similar, as a basis to start from.

-4. Change class name, class id, class description, class registration in your file
+4. Change class name, class bl_idname, docstring, and class registration section in your file (at the bottom)

-5. Add node id in menu.py in an approritate category.
+5. Add node's ``bl_idname`` to menu.py in an appropriate category.

-6. Add file to category that you need
+6. Add file to matching category: ``..sverchok/nodes/whatever_existing_category/your_file.py``

-7. Add in ``nodes/__init__.py`` filename

-8. Tell us to merge branches/forks
+7. Make a pull request.

 SOME RULES: